kammitama5/kammitama5.github.io/_posts/2017-7-2-Saturday-July-2nd.md

 ## Update: I don't enjoy UI

 - Working on some stuff for my group in Bootstrap.
+Granted, I'm learning, but this is my experience thus far.
+It just feels *painful*.

 - I guess you'd have to be a particular type of person to enjoy this stuff.
   Right now, that person is *not* me.